We tried Modal, Cloudflare Containers, and Sprites before building our own persistent container service

 Cloudflare Containers + JuiceFS: The Creative Hack

 Since our entire stack already runs on Cloudflare, their container service was the natural next choice.
-Cloudflare Containers were new at the time, and they've improved since, but when we tried them they were designed primarily for ephemeral workloads.
-Persistence meant checkpointing specific folders at intervals — not the seamless, always-on filesystem we needed.
+Cloudflare Containers were new at the time, and they've improved since, but when we tried them they were designed for ephemeral workloads.
+Persistence meant checkpointing specific folders at intervals, not the seamless, always-on filesystem we needed.

 It worked.
 Sort of.

 JuiceFS is painfully slow for high-volume file operations.
-When you're installing thousands of JavaScript packages — each one a separate file write — the overhead is brutal.
-Install times ballooned from low single-digit seconds to minutes.
+When you're installing thousands of JavaScript packages, each one a separate file write, the overhead is brutal.
+Install times went from low single-digit seconds to minutes.

-We fought this.
-We switched to Yarn Plug'n'Play, which replaces traditional node_modules with large zip files, dramatically reducing the number of individual file operations.
+At first, we fought this.
+We switched to Yarn Plug'n'Play, which replaces traditional node_modules with large zip files.
+This dramatically reduced the number of individual file operations.
 It helped.
-But there were still too many places where filesystem performance mattered, and the CPUs on Cloudflare Containers at the time weren't fast enough for our compute-heavy workloads.
+But there were still too many places where filesystem performance mattered, and the CPUs on Cloudflare Containers weren't fast enough for our compute-heavy workloads.

 Then came the memory leaks.
-Containers would gradually slow to a halt and crash.
-Our JuiceFS setup had reliability issues — files sometimes wouldn't persist correctly.
-The whole thing was getting too complex, with too many failure modes, and we were stacking hacks on top of hacks.
+Containers would gradually slow and eventually crash.
+Our JuiceFS setup had reliability issues.
+Files sometimes wouldn't persist correctly.
+The whole thing was getting too complex, and we were stacking hacks on top of hacks.

 We needed something designed for persistence from the ground up.